Consensus Mechanism

 Novel approach using random subsampling.
 Nodes repeatedly query small random subsets, adopting the majority view.

-How It Works:
+- How It Works:

-- Node queries random subset about transaction validity
+- Node queries random subset about transaction validity.

-- Adopts majority view
+- Adopts majority view.

-- Repeats many times
+- Repeats many times.

-- With enough rounds, network reaches consensus
+- With enough rounds, the network reaches consensus.

-Trade-offs: Fast finality (<2 seconds) and high throughput, but requires studying to understand security assumptions.
+Trade-offs: Fast finality and high throughput, but requires studying to understand security assumptions.

-Used By: Avalanche
+Used By: Avalanche.

 Tendermint Consensus